officialnico/py-tutorial/for_loops.md

 they sound scary but for loops are the best thing ever, I'm going to try to convince you

-so say you have a list 'a' of any number of elements
+so say you have a list 'a' of any number (or type) of elements

 `a = ["elm1", "elm2", "elm3"]`